VedShh/BlueStampEngineeringProject/index.md

 ![DisplayGood](movements.png)

-**Figure 8: This is a photo of the accuracy that is printed to the serial monitor on the computer and the printed value that is on the OLED matching.**
+**Figure 8: This is a photo of all 4 of my movement classes that are all displaying 100 percent accuracy.**

 **Challenges:**